-Maintained and continuously improved risk- and performance-based oversight and use of harmonised SMS evaluation criteria between Member States.
+Maintained and continuously improved risk- and performance-based oversight and use of harmonised SMS evaluation criteria among MSs.

 Maintain, continuously review and improve technical guidance on the implementation of SMS.
 It is important to have useful guidance material to help both organizations and authority understand the intent and application of the regulation.